krishnapandeydev1-rgb/slooze-assignment-apis/README.md

 ## 🐳 Running the Backend with Docker

 To run the backend server locally using Docker, follow these steps:
+Please make sure the .env should be exaclty same becuase the container running with bridge and api_server is accessing the db with service name

 ### 1️⃣ Start Docker Containers